NBISweden/workshop-reproducible-research/docs/snakemake.md

 Finally, instead of specifying compute resources in the `resources` and `threads` directives, it is possible to set up the SLURM Profile by providing a `cluster.yaml` file.
+When you create the profile with cookiecutter and you are prompted for `cluster_config []:` enter the path to a `cluster.yaml` file, _e.g._: `cluster_config []: config/cluster.yaml`.
+Now you can control resource allocations for rules either using the `resources:` directive in each rule, _or_ by adding that information to the `config/cluster.yaml` file.
+If rules are found in both locations, the allocations in the `cluster.yaml` file will take precedence.

-Start the workflow with your SLURM Profile as follows from within a `tmux` or `screen` session:
+With this setup you can start the workflow with your SLURM Profile as follows from within a `tmux` or `screen` session:

 ```bash
 snakemake -j 10 --profile your_profile_name